As the official capital of the province of Quebec and one of the oldest settlements in North America, Quebec City requires very little presentation.

 Go on a day trip

-One of the few advantages Quebec City has over Montreal (what can I say, a girl’s gotta represent) is its volume.
-Being of a more modest size, the capital doesn’t take as long to visit and is easier to navigate, much like its neighbouring attractions.
+One of the few advantages Quebec City has over Montreal is its volume.
+Being of a more modest size, the capital doesn’t take as long to visit and is easier to navigate.
+Therefore, neighbouring attractions are also within easier reach, too.
 Here are a few ideas:

 Attend one of the many outdoors festivals